niekvandael/TimeView/README.md

 - C#

 ### Deployment
-All features are deployed on Microsoft Azure.
+All API features are deployed on Microsoft Azure.
 Binaries will be made available on request.

 ## Screenshots